Westmoreland

 Come to Fort Ligonier and journey back two centuries to a place where the flag of His Majesty King George still flies!
 Relive the stirring days of young Colonel George Washington and General John Forbes and the encounters of the British and Americans against the French and Indians.

-Hanna's Town, founded in 1773 and named for its founder Robert Hanna, was the first County Seat of Westmoreland County and the site of the first English court west of the Allegheny Mountains.
+Founded in 1773, Hanna's Town was named for its originator, Robert Hanna.
+It was the foremost County Seat of Westmoreland County and the site of the first English court west of the Allegheny Mountains.

 Westmoreland Museum of American Art has a significant and distinctive collection of paintings, sculptures, furniture, and more.
 Its collection beautifully describes the heritage of our nation and region and is designed to enrich, enlighten, and delight viewers of all ages.